caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       bool: specifies if a grid should be drawn **XaxisLimits:**
-      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolumn **YaxisLimits:**
+      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolon **YaxisLimits:**
-      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolumn
+      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolon

    .. container::